The true story of AFS (now FBA) goes back to December 1941...

 As AFS digested its ever-increasing data it had become clear in 2021 that the organization was attracting and serving a much wider audience than just fitness studios.

 In fact, over half of the 70,000+ regular recipients of AFS information owned or operated non-studio fitness businesses.
-It was time to rebrand into the Fitness Business Association (FBA) and while studios will always be the heart and soul of the audience we serve, our new name perfectly embraces our vision of supporting fitness businesses of all types.
+It was time to rebrand into the Fitness Business Association (FBA) and while studios will always be the heart and soul of the audience we serve, our new name perfectly embraces our vision of supporting fitness professionals, trainers, coaches, instructors, gyms, studios, independent contractors of all types.

 We look forward to working with all entrepreneurs bringing health and well being to society.